/

 Schedule a Demo

-Talent Pronto is an AI-powered hiring platform designed to help employers hire better faster.
-We use our intelligent AI, Anna, to conduct 24/7 conversational screening, evaluate candidates based on specific job requirements and compliance needs, and schedule interviews.
-By filtering out unqualified applicants and automating early recruitment stages, we help organizations reduce their time-to-hire and build stronger teams.
+Talent Pronto is an AI-powered hiring platform built around Anna, our intelligent AI that conducts 24/7 conversational screening, evaluates candidates against specific job requirements and compliance needs, and schedules interviews.
+Anna integrates with Greenhouse, Ashby, Jobvite, Lever, Oracle, and more, helping organizations reduce time-to-hire and build stronger teams.